 In a consumer survey of over 2,000 adults, 44% of active texters would rather initiate an immediate text conversation instead of waiting on hold for a customer service agent.
 Conversational commerce via SMS — if done properly – can eliminate those customer frustrations and allow you to resolve problems quickly.

 One way to offer customer service through your SMS program is with live texting with a real representative.
-This is an effective method that can satisfy the 74% of consumers who prefer communicating with a real person rather than a chatbot.
+This is an effective method that can satisfy the 88% of global consumers who would strike up a conversation to learn more about a product.
 Another approach is to automate customer service messages with prepared responses to frequently asked questions and concerns.

 A successful SMS improves convenience, promptness, and accuracy in customer service experiences and can increase satisfaction and retention.